xenia-canary/game-patches/README.md

 </details>

 3. To enable patches (if they're not already enabled by default), open the .patch file that corresponds to your game's ID with a text editor (Notepad, Notepad++, VSCode, etc.), and set `is_enabled` from `false` to `true`

+#### Installing individual patch

+1. Open patch file on GitHub

+2. Click `Raw` and save page as.

+3. Place file into `patches` folder.

+4. Enable patch if not already enabled by default.